Bolshekolpanskoye Rural Settlement: Geology

-The Bolshekolpanskoe Rural Settlement is located on the Izhora Plateau, thus there are very few ponds or lakes in its area.
+The Bolshekolpanskoye Rural Settlement is located on the Izhora Plateau, thus there are very few ponds or lakes in its area.
 The largest ponds are artificial ones which have resulted from the infilling of stone quarries in Paritsa and Bornitskaya.
 The Rural Settlement includes the headwaters of Sivoritsky Creek, which joins the Suyda River at the village of Paritsa.

 The presence on the plateau of limestone and dolomite, creating a karst landscape, has led to the formation of large karst caves.
 These caves, which are sealed off from the atmosphere, were used beginning in Soviet times for the storage of natural gas reserves.

 History

-The area of the Bolshekolpanskoe Rural Settlement was part of the heartland of Ingria, home of the pre-Russian Izhorians and Votes, peoples who are now on the brink of extinction.
+The area of the Bolshekolpanskoye Rural Settlement was part of the heartland of Ingria, home of the pre-Russian Izhorians and Votes, peoples who are now on the brink of extinction.

-In 1973, under the Soviet Union, the Bolshekolpanskoe Village Council was formed as part of the Gatchina District (Gatchina Raion).
+In 1973, under the Soviet Union, the Bolshekolpanskoye Village Council was formed as part of the Gatchina District (Gatchina Raion).

-On January 18, 1994, by Order Number 10 ("On Changes in the Administrative-Territorial Districts of the Leningrad Region") of the Leningrad Region (Leningrad Oblast), the Bolshekolpanskoe Village Council was redesignated as Bolshekolpanskoe Parish (the other village councils in the District were likewise redesignated by this order).
+On January 18, 1994, by Order Number 10 ("On Changes in the Administrative-Territorial Districts of the Leningrad Region") of the Leningrad Region (Leningrad Oblast), the Bolshekolpanskoye Village Council was redesignated as Bolshekolpanskoye Parish (the other village councils in the District were likewise redesignated by this order).

-On January 1, 2006, in accordance with Regional Law Number 133–OZ of December 16, 2004, Bolshekolpanskoe Parish was redesignated as Bolshekolpanskoe Rural Settlement.
+On January 1, 2006, in accordance with Regional Law Number 133–OZ of December 16, 2004, Bolshekolpanskoye Parish was redesignated as Bolshekolpanskoye Rural Settlement.